 - "Prototyping Interactive Animation"

 A UX designers journey through the different prototyping tools available.

 Where the process of introducing prototypes becomes invaluable is in an already established development process.
-At Maestro, we have been refining our workflow to make sure that our entire project team is involved in producing, providing feedback, and iterating on prototypes at an early stage of features or user stories.
+At Maestro, we’ve been refining our workflow to make sure that our entire project team is involved in producing, providing feedback, and iterating on prototypes at an early stage of features or user stories.

-This helps us align our expectations and efforts in building these features.
-We could easily talk through or document all of the details and interactions that happen on screen, in fact, it's still a battle we face everyday, but the ability to create something real removes all of the clutter and confusion, and prompts a much more productive conversation as a team.
+This process helps us align our expectations and efforts in building these features.
+We could easily talk through or document all of the details and interactions that happen on screen, in fact, it's still a battle we face every day, but the ability to create something real removes all of the clutter and confusion and prompts a much more productive conversation as a team.

 STEP 1: Getting Started

 Once a problem is defined, or a new feature is planned, a designer and developer will do some quick, collaborative sketching together.
-We will talk through the ways a user interacts with the elements on screen, basic interactions and transitions, and explore the use of standard and custom controls.
+We will talk through the ways a user interacts with the elements on the screen, interactions, and transitions, and explore the use of standard and custom controls.